KhushiML/Data_ScienceProjects/README.md

 # Project 9:  Weather Forecasting using Python
 (https://github.com/KhushiML/Data_ScienceProjects/blob/main/Weather%20Forecasting%20.ipynb)
 ## Description :
-- weather forecasting is an application of **Time Series Forecasting** where we use time-series data and algorithms to make forecasts for a given time.With the use of weather data and algorithms, it is possible to predict weather conditions for the next n number of days.
+- weather forecasting is an application of **Time Series Forecasting** where we use time-series data and algorithms to make forecasts for a given time.
 - Used **Facebook prophet model** for this task.
-The Facebook prophet model is one of the best techniques for time series forecasting.
 ## Dataset
 This dataset provides data from 1st January 2013 to 24th April 2017 in the city of Delhi, India.
 The 4 parameters here are meantemp, humidity, wind_speed, meanpressure.
 [https://www.kaggle.com/datasets/sumanthvrao/daily-climate-time-series-data]